phreeza/manuscript_axon_potentials/doc/manuscript.md

 electrical signals recorded at the scalp [@Nunez2006Electric].
 One such signal is the auditory brainstem response (ABR), which is recorded at the scalp in response to auditory stimulation with clicks or chirps [@Riedel2002Comparison].
-The amplitude of about 10\ µV of the ABR in the barn owl has recently been reported by
+An amplitude of about 10\ µV of the ABR in the barn owl has recently been reported by
 @PalancaCastan2016Binaural.
 We calculated the contribution expected from an axon bundle with the same characteristics as described before at 2\ cm from NL, aiming to estimate the contribution to the ABR.
 Multiplying by a factor of 2 to